 The Carnegie Bosch Institute (CBI) is a unique alliance between the Tepper School of Business and the Bosch Group, a leading global supplier of technology and services.
-Headquartered in Stuttgart, Germany, the Bosch Group’s 360,000 employees in some 60 countries work in the business sectors of mobility solutions, industrial technology, consumer goods and energy and building technology.
+Headquartered in Stuttgart, Germany, the Bosch Group’s 375,000 associates in some 60 countries work in the business sectors of mobility solutions, industrial technology, consumer goods and energy and building technology.

 CBI was established as an entity within the Tepper School in 1990, through a major endowment provided by the Bosch Group.
 The institute focuses on the improvement of international management through research, education and collaboration.
 To that end, CBI sponsors academic research chairs and funds research projects and conferences while focusing on the management of international corporations and providing innovative executive education programs targeted to the needs of multinational companies.